5 Ecstasy II

 Thus endeth the commentary on the two articles Spirit Tech:

-, by John Horgan, and the article on Ecstasy from the New Advent Catholic Encyclopedia.
+How to wire your brain for religious ecstasy, by John Horgan, and the article on Ecstasy from the New Advent Catholic Encyclopedia.

 If there was any reason to quote such a lengthy articles with which I have so many disagreements, it was to illustrate the point that the LANGUAGE in which ecstatic experiences are reported may easily become RELIGION-DRIVEN, rather than SPIRIT-DRIVEN.
 In the latter article, the author has presupposed the exclusive validity of his material because it comes from the Catholic Authority, and the former make the authority of science into a religion of its own--something to believe in because it is sanctioned by the university.